apify/actor-scraper/web-scraper/README.md

 - **`globalStore: Object`**

-  Represents an in-memory store that can be used to share data across Page function invocations, such as state variables, API responses or other data.
+  Represents an in-memory store that can be used to share data across page function invocations, e.g. state variables, API responses or other data.
-  The `globalStore` has equivalent interface as JavaScript's
+  The `globalStore` object has an equivalent interface as JavaScript's
   <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map" target="_blank"><code>Map</code></a> object,
   with a few important differences:
-  - All functions of `globalStore` are `async`.
-Use `await` when calling them.
+  - All functions of `globalStore` are `async`; use `await` when calling them.
-  - Keys must be strings, and values need to be JSON stringify-able.
+  - Keys must be strings and values need to be JSON stringify-able.
   - `forEach()` function is not supported.

-  Note that the stored data is not persisted; if the actor run is restarted or migrated to another server, the content of `globalStore` is reset.
-Therefore, never depened on a specific value to be present in the store.
+  Note that the stored data is not persisted.
+If the actor run is restarted or migrated to another worker server, the content of `globalStore` is reset.
+Therefore, never depend on a specific value to be present in the store.

   Example: